Rescue of Jews by Catholics during the Holocaust

-During the Holocaust, the Catholic Church played a role in the rescue of hundreds of thousands of Jews from being murdered by the Nazis.
-Members of the Church, through lobbying of Axis officials, provision of false documents, and the hiding of people in monasteries, convents, schools, among families and the institutions of the Vatican itself, saved hundreds of thousands of Jews.
-The Israeli diplomat and historian Pinchas Lapide estimated the figure at between 700,000 and 860,000, although the figure is contested.
+During the Holocaust, members of the Catholic Church were involved in rescuing Jews from persecution in Nazi Germany.
+They lobbied Axis officials, provided false documents, and hid people in monasteries, convents, schools, with sympathetic families, and within the institutions of the Vatican itself.
+Members of the Catholic Church saved hundreds of thousands of Jews; Israeli diplomat and historian Pinchas Lapide estimated the number saved to be between 700,000 and 860,000.

-The Catholic Church itself faced persecution in Hitler's Germany, and institutional German Catholic resistance to Nazism centered largely on defending the Church's own rights and institutions.
-Broader resistance tended to be fragmented and led by individual effort in Germany, but in every country under German occupation, priests played a major part in rescuing Jews.
-Aiding Jews met with severe penalty and many rescuers and would-be rescuers were killed including St Maximilian Kolbe, Giuseppe Girotti and Bernhard Lichtenberg who were sent to the concentration camps.
+The Catholic Church itself faced persecution in Nazi Germany.
+Institutional German Catholic resistance to Nazism centred largely on defending the Church's own rights and institutions.
+Broader resistance tended to be fragmented and led by individual efforts within Germany, but priests played a part in rescuing Jews in all countries under German occupation.
+Aiding Jews was met with severe consequences and many rescuers and would-be rescuers were killed, such as Saint Maximilian Kolbe.

+Pope Pius XII's actions during the Holocaust are still a topic of much debate; some say he stayed quiet as Jews were being killed in large numbers, while others believe he secretly helped victims through diplomatic efforts and secret actions.

+Overview

-In the prelude to the Holocaust, Popes Pius XI and Pius XII preached against racism and war in encyclicals such as Mit brennender Sorge (1937) and Summi Pontificatus (1939).
-Pius XI condemned Kristallnacht and rejected the Nazi claim of racial superiority, saying instead there was only "a single human race".
-His successor Pius XII employed diplomacy to aid the Jews, and directed his Church to provide discreet aid.
-While the overall caution of his approach has been criticised by some, his 1942 Christmas radio address denounced the murder of "hundreds of thousands" of innocent people on the basis of "nationality or race" and he intervened to attempt to block Nazi deportations of Jews in various countries.
-When the Nazis came for Italy's Jews, some 4715 of the 5715 Jews of Rome found shelter in 150 Church institutions, 477 in the Vatican itself and in January 1944, he opened his Palace in Castel Gandolfo, which eventually took in 12,000 Jewish and other refugees.
+In the prelude to the Holocaust, Popes Pius XI and XII preached against racism and war in encyclicals such as Mit brennender Sorge (1937) and Summi Pontificatus (1939).
+Pius XI condemned Nazi racial ideology in general, rejecting claims of racial superiority and emphasizing that there was only 'a single human race'.
+His successor, Pius XII, employed diplomatic measures to aid the Jews and directed the Catholic Church to provide discreet assistance.
+However, he faced criticism for his perceived silence during the Holocaust, including incidents such as the Nazi-perpetrated murder of Polish priests in 1939.
+Various Polish officials and members of the government-in-exile criticized the Pope in 1942 for his failure to speak out on behalf of the suffering Polish population.
+While Pius XII engaged in diplomatic efforts during the war, his public condemnations of the mass killing of civilians were often indirect, framed within broader humanitarian or theological contexts.
+For example, in his 1942 Christmas radio address, he denounced the murder of "hundreds of thousands" of innocent people on the basis of "nationality or race," and he intervened by attempting to block Nazi deportations of Jews in various countries.
+The indirect nature of this condemnation has been a subject of historical debate.